-I am Lecturer in Sociology at the School of Social Science, Education, and Social Work.
+I am Lecturer in Sociology at the School of Social Science, Education, and Social Work, Queen’s University Belfast.

 I joined Queen’s in 2021.
 I am also a Fellow of the Mitchell Institute (Legacy Thematic Group).
 Previously, I was a British Academy Postdoctoral Fellow at the Department of Sociology, University of Cambridge (2017-21) and a Research Fellow in Sociology at Murray Edwards College, University of Cambridge (2018-21).
 I hold a PhD in Sociology (2017) from the University of Cambridge.

-My research straddles multiple areas including cultural sociology, memory studies, social theory, and sociology of religion.
+I am a cultural sociologist of violence.
+My research straddles multiple areas including cultural sociology, political sociology, memory studies, sociology of religion, and social theory.

-My first academic monograph titled Aum Shinrikyo and religious terrorism in Japanese collective memory was published by Oxford University Press in 2022 (British Academy Monographs Series).
-This book offers a detailed and multi-perspectival analysis of the long-term social, political, and cultural consequences of Aum Shinrikyō’s violent crimes and terrorist attacks that culminated in the deadly assault on the Tokyo subway on March 20, 1995.
-Described as ‘a definitive account of a famous modern Japanese tragedy’, it explores how the Aum Affair developed as a ‘cultural trauma’ in Japanese collective memory following the Tokyo attack.
-Interrogating an array of sources including mass media reports and interviews with victims and ex-members, it reveals the multiple clashing narratives over the causes of Aum’s violence, the efficacy of ‘brainwashing’ and ‘mind control’, and whether capital punishment is justified.
-It shows that although cultural trauma construction requires the use of moral binaries such as ‘good vs. evil’, ‘pure vs. impure’, and ‘sacred vs. profane’, the entrenchment of such binary codes in commemorative processes can ultimately hinder social repair and reconciliation.
-The book has been reviewed in journals including Social Forces and Nova Religio.
+My first monograph, Aum Shinrikyo and religious terrorism in Japanese collective memory (Oxford University Press, 2022), reconstructs the long-term consequences of Aum Shinrikyō’s crimes and terrorist attacks that culminated in the deadly sarin gas attack on the Tokyo subway in March 1995.
+Described as ‘a definitive account of a famous modern Japanese tragedy’, this book explores how the Aum Affair developed as a ‘cultural trauma’ in Japanese collective memory following the Tokyo attack.
+Interrogating an array of sources including mass media reports and interviews with victims and ex-members, it reveals the multiple clashing narratives about the causes of Aum’s violence, the efficacy of ‘brainwashing’ and ‘mind control’, and whether capital punishment is justified.
+The book shows that the entrenchment of binary codes like ‘good-evil’ and ‘victims-perpetrators’ in commemorative processes can ultimately hinder social repair and reconciliation.
+The book has been positively reviewed in journals including Social Forces and Nova Religio.

-I also have peer-reviewed publications in social theory, including work on ‘existence theory’ (with Patrick Baert and Marcus Morgan).
+As a social theorist, I have peer-reviewed publications including work on ‘existence theory’ (with Patrick Baert and Marcus Morgan) and postcolonial theory.

 I originally started my research in sociology of religion and I maintain an active interest in topics including new religious movements, Japanese religions, and religious nationalism.

-My publications have appeared in peer-reviewed journals including The British Journal of Sociology, Theory and Society, American Journal of Cultural Sociology, Memory Studies, Journal of Classical Sociology, and International Journal of Politics, Culture, and Society.
+My publications have appeared in numerous peer-reviewed journals such as The Sociological Review, The British Journal of Sociology, Theory and Society, American Journal of Cultural Sociology, Memory Studies, Journal of Classical Sociology, and International Journal of Politics, Culture, and Society.

-I am currently a Co-Editor of Cultural Sociology, and Editorial Board Member for the International Journal of Politics, Culture and Society.
+I am currently a Co-Editor of Cultural Sociology, and an Editorial Board Member for the International Journal of Politics, Culture and Society